-A list of key words and how they are spelt is vital because that list will contain words that may have been used in earlier Transfer Tests or words which Transfer Test publishers have used in their tests.
+A list of key words and how they are spelt is vital because that list will contain words that may have been used in the earlier versions of the Transfer Tests or words which Transfer Test publishers have used in their tests.

 Knowing or learning these words will give a child a better chance of success in their Transfer Test as knowledge will build confidence.

-Some of these words may have been used by both of the major Transfer Test providers – namely AQE Transfer Test and the Post Primary Consortium Transfer Test written by GL and known as the GL Transfer Test.
+Some of these words may have been used by many of the major Transfer Test providers.

 Our list contains some difficult words that a child may know of as part of their daily teaching but at the same time these are not common words.
 Some of the words in the list are words that are often spelt incorrectly or the meaning may not be too easy for a child to understand.